 Product and Brand Health Analysis

 This type of customer feedback analysis discovers the different ways people talk about a given brand and its products.
 This gives a broader view of where the company stands and how it is perceived by customers.
-A quarterly analysis of this kind can help monitoring long-term changes both in brand reputation and sales performance.
-This analysis is especially helpful when comparing performances of different versions of products.
+Quarterly analysis of this kind can help to monitor long-term changes both in brand reputation and sales performance.
+This analysis is especially helpful when comparing the performances of different versions of products.

 Aspect-Based Review Aggregation and Analysis